Collaborative Neural Rendering using Anime Character Sheets: Related Work

-The learned prior of the human body~\cite{loper_smpl_2015}, head~\cite{blanz_morphable_1999}, or real-world clothing shape and textures~\cite{alldieck_tex2shape_2019} enable the model to solve ill-posed problems like imagining and inpainting the back view even if only the frontal view of the human is available.
-As a result of human imagination, anime has long been featuring a flexible character design leading to high diversity in clothing, body shapes, hairstyles, and other appearance features.
-A model trained on a huge dataset~(\eg, CLIP~\cite{radford2021learning}) might be able to encode some popular anime character designs implicitly, but it is generally more challenging to establish priors or styles in the domain of anime characters than in the domain of human.
+Most of works create vivid body motions or talking heads from only one single image~\cite{gafni_single-shot_2020,sarkar_neural_2021,yoon_pose-guided_2020,siarohin_first_nodate,liu2019liquid}.
+The learned prior of the human body~\cite{loper_smpl_2015}, head~\cite{blanz_morphable_1999}, or real-world clothing shape and textures~\cite{alldieck_tex2shape_2019} enables the model to solve ill-posed problems like imagining and inpainting the back view even if only the frontal view is available.
+However, anime has long been featuring a flexible character design leading to high diversity in clothing, body shapes, hairstyles, and other appearance features.
+A model trained on a huge dataset~(\eg, CLIP~\cite{radford2021learning}) might be able to encode some popular anime character designs implicitly.
+Still, it is generally more challenging to establish priors or styles of the anime character domain than the real human domain.

-There are also some attempts~\cite{liu_liquid_nodate} to extend the pose transfer task by utilizing SMPL~\cite{loper_smpl_2015}, a realistic 3D mesh of the naked human body that is based on skinning and blend-shapes, to combine appearance from different views.
-Using multiple reference images would, in principle, allow the model to follow the original appearance of the given person instead of finding a plausible posterior estimate, and better suit the needs of anime production.
+There are some attempts~\cite{liu_liquid_nodate} to extend the pose transfer task by utilizing SMPL~\cite{loper_smpl_2015}, a realistic 3D mesh of the naked human body that is based on skinning and blend-shapes, to combine appearance from different views.
+Using multiple reference images would, in principle, allow the model to follow the original appearance of the given person and better suit the needs of anime production.

-Some recent works utilize NeRF~\cite{mildenhall_nerf_2020}, a category of neural rendering models which are trained using photometric reconstruction losses and optional camera poses over multiple images of a 3D object.
-Due to their ray-marching nature and capability to in-paint in 3D, they are promising methods in modeling real-world 3D data~\cite{pumarola_d-nerf_2020,peng_animatable_2021}, which are not depending on or being influenced by any prior knowledge other than the object to be modeled.
-However, they have not yet made much progress in modeling hand-drawn data like anime character sheets, which are less following strict geometric and physical constraints.
+Some recent works utilize neural rendering models~\cite{mildenhall_nerf_2020} which are trained using photometric reconstruction loss and camera poses over multiple images of 3D objects and scenes.
+Due to their ray-marching nature and capability to in-paint in 3D, they are promising methods in modeling real-world 3D data~\cite{peng_animatable_2021}.
+These methods are not influenced by or depend on prior knowledge other than the object to be modeled.
+However, they have not yet made much progress in modeling hand-drawn data like anime character sheets, which less follow strict geometric and physical constraints.